 - Last but not least, we encourage you to tailor to families - as we expect them to play a very big part in the recovery of the travel and hospitality industry.
 And a first step is making sure your rooms are set up to accommodate children.

-Main takeaways: after you create a room, you must attach rate plans and set your prices in order to be able to have guests book it.
-Without these in place, your rooms will not show up on our website.
+Main takeaways: after you create a room or make your unit live, you must attach rate plans and set your prices in order to be able to have guests book it.
+Without these in place, your listing will not show up on our website.

-- In order to not miss out on potential bookings now that guests are travelling again, it’s very important to re-open and extend your availability beyond the very short term to capture the rising demand.
+- In order to not miss out on potential bookings now that guests are travelling again, extend your availability beyond the very short term to capture the rising demand.

 - We strongly recommend that you load availability for the immediate short-term - but also for the future by adding clear available dates up to 16 months in advance.
 This way, you will attract last-minute bookings, as well as well planned out trips from your guests.